Dynamics and Rigidity through the Lens of Circles: Orbit closures in higher dimensions

 \begin{corollary} [\cite{LeeOh_orbit}] Let $\cM$ be a convex cocompact hyperbolic $d$-manifold with Fuchsian ends with $d\ge 2$.
 For any horocycle $\chi \subset \cM$, one of the following holds: \begin{enumerate} \item $\chi=\overline \chi$ is properly immersed; or \item $\overline{\chi}$ is a properly immersed totally geodesic $k$-plane for some $k\ge 2$, up to tilting. \end{enumerate} \end{corollary} An immersed totally geodesic $k$-plane of $\cM$ is the image of a totally geodesic immersion $\bH^k\to \cM$.
 The phrase “up to tilting” means the following: a tilted copy of $\mathbb H^k \subset \mathbb H^n$ is obtained by pushing $\mathbb H^k$ a fixed distance along its normal direction inside a $(k+1)$-dimensional hyperbolic subspace.
 Tilting preserves the essential geometric features relevant to our setting: horocycles are carried to horocycles, along with their closures.
 It is therefore natural that Corollary \ref{h2} allows such tilting operations.

-For a more expository perspective, we refer to \cite{Oh_traveler}, where the closure of a horocycle is portrayed as the journey of a traveler through the hyperbolic world, and the rigidity theorem is compared to Kronecker’s classical theorem on the closure of a line in a torus.
+For a more expository perspective, we refer the reader to \cite{Oh_traveler}, where the closure of a horocycle is portrayed as the journey of a traveler through the hyperbolic world, and the rigidity theorem is compared to Kronecker’s classical theorem on the closure of a line in a torus.
+See Figure \ref{traveler} for an illustration of this viewpoint.